Iowa Supreme Court won't delay removal of animals from Manchester zoo

-MANCHESTER, Iowa -- The Iowa Supreme Court today denied a Manchester couple's request to delay the removal of exotic animals from their roadside zoo while they appeal a lower court's ruling.
+MANCHESTER, Iowa — The Iowa Supreme Court on Wednesday denied a Manchester couple’s request to delay the removal of exotic animals from their roadside zoo while they appeal a lower court’s ruling.

 The decision effectively guarantees that all exotic animals will be removed from Cricket Hollow Animal Park, located just west of Manchester, in the coming weeks, according to Jessica Blome, an attorney working with Animal Legal Defense Fund.